jamesjcai/readthedocs_ml4b/docs/index.rst

 Due to the number of gates and the similarities between them, this chapter is at risk of becoming a list.
 To counter this, we have included a few digressions to introduce important ideas at appropriate places throughout the chapter.

+In this book, I provide a self-contained, succinct description of machine learning and of the basic algorithms with a focus on implementation.
+Since Matlab and Julia are now available as a high-performence computer languages, I present results from simulator and actual experiments for smaller input data sets.
+The code and implementations accompanying the paper can be found at https://github.com/jamesjcai/ml4bio.

 .. toctree::
    :maxdepth: 2